Agentic Lending Evk

 Agentic Lending EVK

-This skill turns the repo's current planner primitives into one agent-facing workflow, from feed readiness through deployment and live borrow proof.
+It turns the bundled EVK planner primitives into one agent-facing workflow, from route resolution and feed readiness through deployment and live borrow proof.

 Safety expectations